 The office telephone is to be used for school business.
 Messages will be delivered to the student.
 Arrangements should be made and explained to children before coming to school regarding after school care, going to a friend's house, overnight guests, books, band instruments, lunch money, and other items needed for school.
 Teachers will not be removed from classroom instruction to answer the telephone except in the case of an emergency.

 Parents are welcome to visit school.
-When a parent wishes to visit a classroom it is preferred that the teacher be notified ahead of time to confirm class schedules.
+When a parent wishes to visit a classroom the teacher needs to be notified ahead of time to confirm class schedules.
 For the safety of our students, visitors must check in at the office and may not proceed to classrooms without approval from the principal or designee.
-Any parent or visitor on campus from 7:45 until 2:00, needs to have a visitor's badge and be checked in at the front office.
+Any parent or visitor on campus from 7:15 until 2:00, needs to have a visitor's badge and be checked in at the front office.
 This is for the safety of all of our students.
-Occasionally a student will request that a former student, friend, or relative be allowed to visit school.
 Visits of this nature are not encouraged and must be granted permission by the principal.
 While parents are in classrooms, parents are not to use their cellphones as this interferes with the learning environment.

 SICK CHILD AT SCHOOL

 When your child becomes ill at school, the school will contact you at the number we have listed.
 If a parent cannot be reached, other individuals listed as contacts will be contacted.
 For the child's safety, students will be released only to adults whose names appear on our contact list.
 It is very important that you notify school when emergency contact phone numbers are changed.

 The staff of Adams Elementary School is eager to welcome you to our Adams team.
 It is only through teamwork that we can maintain a commitment toward educational excellence.
 With your support and positive cooperation, we can successfully meet the needs of the children attending Adams Elementary School.